5 Tips for Hunting Open Country Gobblers

 Hunting turkeys in open country is a whole different game from what most of us are used to.
 I’m not talking about setting up in the corner of an ag field surrounded by timber on three sides.
 I mean chasing toms in the vast expanses of wide-open prairies and grasslands that roll away for miles.

 Whether you’re trying to check a subspecies off your slam list or just looking for a new challenge—hunting open country gobblers is a sure way to gain new experience, push your hunting skills, and learn that the next ridge over is a lot farther than you think.
-I did all of that last week on a Merriam’s hunt in eastern Montana with Trophies West Outfitters in Eastern Montana.
+I did all of that last week on a Merriam’s hunt in Eastern Montana with Trophies West Outfitters.
 Here are five tips from guide Terry Honkanen for hunting turkeys wide open.

 1. Never forget your glass when hunting open country gobblers.

 Many turkey hunters, especially in the Midwest, South, and East, don’t even carry a pair of binoculars for turkey hunting.
 But when you’re after open country birds, binoculars are more of a necessity than a luxury.